 The handlebar is adjustable, so whether you’re not the tallest mom around or you like to let your older kid help push, you can find a height that is comfortable and won’t kick the back as you walk.
 It telescopes up and down and the shape of the handle is comfortable.

 Lots of convertible strollers with adjustable handle bars don’t include a cup holder, but the Mia Moda Atmosferra does.
 It has the grippers around the rim that holds cups and bottles of many different sizes without spilling.

 You know what I have to say about this product, but what do other parents think?
-Reviews give the Atmosferra 4½ stars for the seating options, value for price and superb maneuverability.
+Reviews give the Atmosferra high marks for the seating options, value for price and superb maneuverability.

-Many reviews mention what a great and attractive stroller the Atmosferra is for the price.
+Many parents say what a great and attractive stroller the Atmosferra is for the price.

 The two main disadvantages are the difficult, bulky fold and the small seat.

-While the stroller is bulky once folded, Lola said in her 5-star review that it is light enough to put into her SUV trunk.
+While the stroller is bulky once folded, some parents have said that it is light enough to put into the trunk of an SUV.
 Personally, I fit it OK into my mid-sized sedan trunk with no problem.
 Taking off the snack tray helps.
-This customer image shows it in the trunk of a 4-door Honda Civic.

 The seat is small though and you’ve got to be aware that it may not hold average children over 2 or 2½ years.

 Where can I buy the Mia Moda Atmosferra?